XanderGil/dementia-haptic-guidance/README.md

 This section describes the technical approach and system integration required to build the haptic guidance prototype.
 The system architecture is divided into four main layers: sensing, processing, decision, and haptic output.

 ### System Overview
-The prototype is built around an Arduino Micro and combines GPS positioning, orientation sensing, and haptic feedback to guide a user back to a predefined safe location.

-The system continuously compares:
+The prototype is built around an Arduino Micro and combines GPS positioning, orientation sensing, and haptic feedback to guide a user back to a predefined safe location.The system continuously compares:

 - the bearing → the direction toward the safe location
 - the heading → the direction the user is currently facing